hassancoder1/midnight-sapphire-vscode-theme/README.md

 **# Midnight Sapphire ✨ Unlock the secrets of coding under the starlight.**

-Midnight Sapphire VS Code Theme: [https://github.com/hassancoder1/midnight-sapphire-vscode-theme](https://github.com/hassancoder1/midnight-sapphire-vscode-theme)
+Midnight Sapphire VS Code Theme: [VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=hassancoder1.midnight-sapphire)

 **Immerse yourself in a luxuriously dark coding experience with Midnight Sapphire.
 Let your code sparkle with elegance and sophistication.**